gruns/blagoblag/content/drafts/math-is-real.rst

-introduce backdoors into their encryption systems so we can stop terrorists is fundamentally founded on the idea that terrorists are going to just use commercial-off-the-shelf systems with known backdoors, when it is possible (and not difficult) to build a secure system.
-This is naive or disingenuous.
+introduce backdoors into their encryption systems so we can stop terrorists is fundamentally founded on the idea that terrorists are going to just use commercial-off-the-shelf systems with known backdoors, when it is possible (and not difficult) to build a secure system (to say nothing of open source ones which already exist).
+This is either naive or disingenuous.
+What they do achieve is trample on the privacy of people who are not incentivized to seek out other systems (or to deal with the `incredibly complexity of tools like GPG`_).

-What they do achieve is trample on the privacy of people who are not incentivized to seek out other systems.
+.. _`incredibly complexity of tools like GPG`: http://www.thoughtcrime.org/blog/gpg-and-me/